Dig in: 8 scrumptious food shows to stream

-It's Halloween, after all, so why not include a cooking show that combines desserts, dead bodies and demented puppets.
+It's scary times these days – so why not include a cooking show that combines desserts, dead bodies and demented puppets.
 Appetizing!
-But in Netflix's new "The Curious Creations of Christine McConnell," this macabre menu ends up deliciously, deviously entertaining.
-The viral famous goth baker and Instagram star serves as your tour guide into the undead side of desserts, assembling gorgeous and devilishly ornate creations, with a gang of ghoulish puppet pals – created by puppet icons Henson Alternative – joining her as she cooks up her creepy monstrosities, from edible Ouija boards to snackable spiders.
+But in Netflix's "The Curious Creations of Christine McConnell," this macabre menu ends up deliciously, deviously entertaining.
+The viral famous goth baker and Instagram star serves as your tour guide for a season-long journey into the undead side of desserts, assembling gorgeous and devilishly ornate creations, with a gang of ghoulish puppet pals – created by puppet icons Henson Alternative – joining her as she cooks up her creepy monstrosities, from edible Ouija boards to snackable spiders.
 If Tim Burton made a cooking show, this would be it – but thankfully there's no Johnny Depp!

 8. Binging with Babish